Phasip/PokemonLinkHack/README.md

 is recommended at the MISO pin (GB uses 5v output) Note that you should always use the Rpi as master, otherwise you may want to add a 10kOhm resistor to SCLK too (Always run script before talking to pokecenter lady).
-(I have been using this without any resistors, and my raspi isn't broke yet...)
+(I have been using this without any resistors, and my raspi isn't broken yet...)

      ___________
     |  6  4  2  |